gautamnaik1994/SalesForecasting_ML_CaseStudy/blog/blog.md

 **Recursive Forecasting**
 Recursive forecasting is a methodology that utilizes historical data to predict future values.
 In this specific scenario, the model necessitates the data from the preceding 30 days to forecast the subsequent day's value.
 This approach inherently limits the model's predictive capacity to a single day in advance.
-If a projection for multiple days in the future is required, the predicted value for the next day must be used as an input for the subsequent day's prediction, and this process is repeated for each successive day.
+If a projection for multiple days in the future is required, the predicted value for the next day must be used as input for the subsequent day's prediction, and this process is repeated for each successive day.
 This iterative process is known as recursion.
 While recursive forecasting can be effective, it is essential to note that the accuracy of the predictions can degrade with each iteration.
 This is due to the fact that each prediction is based on a previous prediction, and any errors in the initial prediction will be compounded in subsequent predictions.
 Therefore, while recursive forecasting can be a valuable tool for short-term forecasting, it may not be suitable for long-term forecasting due to the potential for accumulating errors.